‘THE CHRONICLES OF NARNIA: THE VOYAGE OF THE DAWN TREADER’

 It was good to see Ben Barnes as Caspian X. Caspian is now King of Narnia and is wiser compared to how he was in ‘Prince Caspian’.
 It has been three Narnian years since he last met Lucy and Edmund.

 I enjoyed the reunion between Caspian, Lucy and Edmund and when Eustace is upset by being in Narnia.
 It was very funny when Eustance saw Reephicheep talk and fainted to see a big Minotaur.

 Reepicheep returns in ‘Dawn Treader’ (now voiced by Simon Pegg).
-It’s a shame Eddie Izzard didn’t voice Reepicheep in this movie, but I did like Simon Pegg’s voice for the mouse as it is pretty good.
+It’s a shame Eddie Izzard didn’t voice Reepicheep in this movie, but I did like Simon Pegg’s voice for the mouse as he is pretty good.

 There’s also Gary Sweet as Lord Drinian, captain of the Dawn Treader.
 I liked Gary’s performance as Drinian, as he’s Caspian best friend.
 He’s also very cautious when they go on this dangerous voyage.

 Caspian tells Lucy and Edmund about his quest to find the seven Lords of Narnia and how he hopes to journey on to the eastern end of the world.
 Perhaps they hope to find Aslan’s Country out there.

 I like Reepicheep’s lullaby that was sung to him by a dryad when he was a young mouseling.
 The lullaby has something to do about travelling to the eastern end of the world and to Aslan’s Country.

 I also liked the relationship that Reepicheep has with Eustace.
 There is friction between them at first, as Reepicheep challenges Eustace to a sword duel.
 But the two gradually become friends in the end.